devlaming/mgreml/README.md

 ## Tutorial

 In this short tutorial we will go over the basic functions of `mgreml`.
-First go over the steps in Installation.
+First, go over the steps in Installation.

-Now, having cloned the `mgreml` repository, the main directory should contain a subdirectory called `tutorial`.
+Now that you have cloned the `mgreml` repository, and `mgreml` is up-and-running, the main directory of `mgreml` should contain a subdirectory called `tutorial`.
 This directory in turn contains several files, including `pheno.txt` and `covar.txt`.
 Details on how this dataset has been generated using simulation can be found in the python script in `./tutorial/simulate.py`

 Let's first inspect the `pheno.txt` file.
 This file contains data in tab-separated format on ten phenotypes observed in a set of 5,000 individuals.
 The first few columns and rows of this file look as follows: